adelapie/irma_phase_2/README.md

 python prima.py
 ```

+The performance analysis can be done redirecting the output of the client to
+a separate text file and then accumulating the transaction time per APDU using
+latency.sh or simply by redirecting the client to awk e.g. ```awk '{ sum += $3 } END { print sum }'```.

 In irma/prover.py there are usually two group of APDUs for performing
 the best case if terms of number of operations (reveal all) and hiding all
 the attributes.